stablekernel/aqueduct/docs/docs/tut/executing-queries.md

 Therefore, on any machine you're going to test on, you need to install PostgreSQL and configure a test database.
 You'll only need to set this up once on - all Aqueduct project tests run against the same database.

-On macOS, the best way to do this locally is download [Postgres.app](http://postgresapp.com).
-This has a self-contained instance of Postgres that you start by opening up the application itself.
+On macOS, the best way to do this with [Postgres.app](http://postgresapp.com).
+This macOS app has a self-contained instance of Postgres that you start by opening up the application itself.
 Download this application and run it.

 Once running, run the command `aqueduct setup` from anywhere.
 It will give you some additional instructions to follow to make sure everything is OK.
 It just runs the following SQL: